raspberrypilearning/getting-started-with-node-red/worksheet.md

 # Adding a button

 1. Now let's add a button to control the LED.
-Wire up your button to the Raspberry Pi as shown in the image below so that your LED is still connected to GPIO pin 17 and your button is connected to GPIO pin 4:
+Wire up your button to the Raspberry Pi as shown in the image below, so that your LED is still connected to GPIO pin 17, and your button is connected to GPIO pin 4:

   ![Button and LED](images/buttonlightsLED.gif)

 1. Remove your "Turn on" and "Turn off" inject nodes by clicking the node and pressing "Delete" on the keyboard.
 We no longer need these as we will be controlling the LED using a physical button.

-1. Now we need to add a Raspberry Pi GPIO input node - this is the node with the raspberry symbol on the left.
+1. Now we need to add a Raspberry Pi GPIO input node.
+This is the node with the raspberry symbol on the left.
 Set up this node to receive input from your physical button as follows:

   ![Set up the button node](images/set-up-input.png)

   Specifying "pullup" means that GPIO pin 4 will be set to `HIGH`, and pressing the button will cause it to go `LOW`.

-1. Now join up your button node output to the debug and LED nodes you already had, then deploy the flow and test it by pressing the button.
+1. Now join up your button node output to the existing debug and LED nodes, then deploy the flow and test it by pressing the button.

   ![Button flow set up wrongly](images/wrong-button-flow.png)

-  You will notice that the LED starts off being on, and when you press the button it goes off - that's not quite right!
-This is because we are using "pullup" as explained in the previous step - the button pin will be `HIGH` by default. `HIGH` generates the message 1, and this turns the LED on.
-When we press the button, we cause the pin to go `LOW`, generating a 0 message which turns off the LED.
-So, we need to reverse the values - we want the LED to receive message `0` by default and the message `1` when the button is pressed.
+  You will notice that the LED is lit to start with, and pressing the button switches it off.
+That's not quite right!
+This is because we are using "pullup" as explained in the previous step, so the button pin will be 'HIGH' by default.
+'HIGH' generates the message '1', and this turns the LED on.
+When we press the button, we cause the pin to go 'LOW', generating a '0' message which turns off the LED.
+We need to reverse the values.
+We want the LED to receive the message `0` by default and the message '1' when the button is pressed.

 1. Remove the connection you made between the button node and the LED node by clicking on the line and pressing "Delete" on the keyboard.

-1. Add a switch node which can be found in the *function* section.
-This node is similar to the `if / elif / else` type constructs you may have seen in Scratch or Python.
+1. Add a switch node.
+This can be found in the **function** section.
+This node is similar to the `if`/`elif`/`else` type constructs you may have seen in Scratch or Python.
 You can configure it to have multiple output paths (outlined in red on the screenshot) depending on the value passed in.
-In this case we will set up the node so that if the property `msg.payload` is equal to 1, the first path will be followed.
+In this case we will set up the node so that if the property 'msg.payload' is equal to 1, the first path will be followed.
 Click the small "Add" button at the bottom to add a second path, and for this path select "otherwise" in the drop down.
 This path will be followed if the input was anything other than 1.
 Click "Done" when you are finished.

   ![Switch node](images/switch-node.png)